GoblinBear/hex-ipc/README.md

 # HEX-IPC

-HEX-IPC is an UNIX domain socket IPC.
+HEX-IPC is an ES6 compatible UNIX domain socket IPC.